accellera/uvm/distrib/examples/phases/end2end/README.txt

 received.
 If there are no bytes to be transmitted, IDLE is transmitted.

-Reveived bytes are added to the RxFIFO if it is not full.
+Received bytes are added to the RxFIFO if it is not full.
 SYNC, IDLE and ESC characters are ignored.

 The bit stream is identical in both direction.
 There is a SYNC